Bob Harlan: Green Bay Packers

 Harlan's later years of his presidency saw the continued on-field success of the Packers, with the Packers making a deep playoff run in his last year.
 Harlan hired Mike Sherman to succeed Ray Rhodes as head coach in 2000.
 A year later, Ron Wolf retired and Harlan named Sherman to a dual role as the general manager and head coach.
 Although Sherman saw some on-field success, Harlan noted that the combination of the two roles was ultimately a failure.
 Harlan hired Ted Thompson in 2004 as the new general manager, with Sherman staying on as head coach for one more season, after which Mike McCarthy was hired as head coach.
 In December 2006, Harlan announced his intended retirement the following May.
 For years, Harlan identified John Jones as a possible successor to the Packers presidency.
 Jones was elected as the next president of the organization, but in May 2007, the organization announced that he would take an indefinite leave of absence.
 The announcement was made just days before Jones was set to begin his tenure.
 In late July 2007, the Packers and Jones officially cut ties, with health reasons and concerns about performance cited as the reasons.
 A new search for the Packers President and CEO commenced, with Harlan retaining his position as CEO throughout the search, although the president position officially remained vacant.
 On December 3, 2007, the Green Bay Packers announced Mark Murphy, the Northwestern University Athletics Director and a former football player for the Washington Redskins, as its new president and CEO effective January 28, 2008.
-Harlan was named as Chairman Emeritus and as of 2023 still sits on the Packers board of directors as a director emeritus.
+Harlan was named as Chairman Emeritus and as of 2023 still sat on the Packers board of directors as a director emeritus.
 During Harlan's presidency, the Packers record was 181-123, which was better than every other team during that period except the Pittsburgh Steelers and Denver Broncos.
 His tenure was marked with "some of the largest moves in franchise history" that made him one of the "most influential—and successful—president[s] in franchise history".